Striken7/2024-PHB-AURORA-FILES/README.md

 Backgrounds: Only a Custom Background option has been implemented meeting the 2024 Background rules.

-Spells: Limited progress, mostly to the spells added by Species or Feats.
+Spells: Limited progress, mostly to the spells added directly by Species or Feats.
 <br/><br/><br/>
 Classes: